asafiw/simloud-docs/src/pages/en/kubernetes-deployment-mode.md

   port: 80

 service:
-  name: micro-service1
+  name: micro-service1  # it's necessary to specify the name of the service
-  type: ClusterIP
+  type: ClusterIP       # it's necessary to specify the type of the service
   annotations: {}
-  servicePort: 80
+  servicePort: 80       # Service is running on this port
   podPort: 8080
   specType: deployment

 spec:
-  pod:
+  pod:                     # This block describes parameters of spec pod
-    name: micro-service1
+    name: micro-service1   # If it is not set, will be same with .service.name.
     replicas: 1
     strategy: # @v3.4.6
-      type: Recreate # default “Recreate”
+      type: Recreate       # by default it's “Recreate”
-      rollingUpdate: # default empty
+      rollingUpdate:       # by default it's empty
         maxSurge: 1        # The number of pods that can be created above the desired amount of pods during an update
         maxUnavailable: 25%  # The number of pods that can be unavailable during the update process
     hascaler: # @v4.2
-      enabled: false
+      enabled: false         # Indicates whether hascaler is enabled or disabled
       min: 1
       max: 10
       cpu_percent: 80
     containers:
       - name: container-name
-        resources:
+        resources:         # Resources that should be specified directly for container usage
           requests:
             memory: "60Mi"
             cpu: "200m"